bgeorgios/TSMx/README.md

 This tool accompanies a publication in preparation by Peter et al. (forthcoming): Peter, B. G., Messina, J. P., Breeze, V., Fung, C., Kapoor, A., and Fan, P. (in prepration) Modifiable spatiotemporal unit problems in remote sensing of agriculture: Evidence from rice production in Vietnam.
 Journal TBD.

 ## Need Help?
-Need help using RRIr scripts?
+Need help using TSMx script?
 Found an issue?
 Have a feature request?
 Check out my [personal blog](http://www.gboumis.com) and contact me via my LinkedIn profile found at the header.